pudelkoM/RaceChronoBleDevice/README.md

-# CAN Bus Data Logger for RaceChrono
+# CAN Bus Data Logger and GPS for RaceChrono

-This project is a high-speed CAN-Bus datalogger for a BMW Z4 E85.
+This project is a high-speed CAN-Bus datalogger and GPS for a BMW Z4 E85.
 It integrates into the onboard network and feeds data to [RaceChrono](https://racechrono.com/) over Bluetooth Low Energy (BLE).

 ## TODOs

-- [ ] High-speed GPS module
+- [x] High-speed GPS module
-- [ ] Upload 3d printed enclosure .stl files and pictures
+- [x] Upload 3d printed enclosure .stl files and pictures
 - [ ] Bluetooth security
-- [ ] Update rate improvements
+- [x] Update rate improvements
   - [ ] Merge CAN messages?
 - [x] XY-Axis acceleration data
   - [x] Formulas/decoding needs to be fixed